Chandran Nair (businessman)

-Chandran Nair is a Malaysian businessman and scholar.
-He is the founder of The Global Institute for Tomorrow, an independent think-tank based in Hong Kong.
-He is also Project Director for The Other Hundred, an international photography competition and photo-book project.
+Chandran Nair is the founder of the Global Institute For Tomorrow (GIFT), a pan-Asian think tank he established in 2004 to advance a deeper understanding of global economic, political and social shifts, with offices in Hong Kong and Kuala Lumpur, Malaysia, and a presence in the Middle East.
+Described by the World Economic Forum as a thought leader whose views are sought at major international gatherings, Nair is known for his work on sustainable development and the reshaping of global capitalism.
+He is the author of several books, including Consumptionomics: Asia's Role in Reshaping Capitalism and Saving the Planet, which was included in The Guardians list of 50 breakthrough capitalism books.

 Background

 Nair was born in Malaysia, the seventh of eight children.
 His parents were immigrants to Malaysia from India, and not well off, with all the children sharing a room.
 He studied chemical engineering in the UK, where he then worked for a few years.
 At 28, he joined the anti-apartheid movement in South Africa, building sanitation and water systems by day on a stipend and playing the saxophone in his free time in a band.
 He later earned a master's degree in environmental engineering from Bangkok.

 Career

 Nair is a member of the World Economic Forum Global Agenda Council for Sustainability and has argued at numerous forums including the WEF, APEC and OECD about the need for radical reform of the current economic model and strict limits on consumption.
 Nair was previously Chairman of Environmental Resources Management (ERM), building the company to be the leading environmental consultancy in Asia Pacific.
 He left in March 2004.

 Nair is a frequent contributor to various media outlets including The Financial Times, The Guardian, The Huffington Post, The New York Times. and South China Morning Post.
 He is the author of Consumptionomics: Asia's role in reshaping capitalism and saving the planet, named one of the top ten books of 2011 by The Globalist.
 In 2018 he published The Sustainable State: The Future of Government, Economy, and Society.